 Ask an agency how they take care of the NDIS participants while taking the respite care service.

-It is essential to observe how a provider behaves during the evaluation process to indicate how it will be to work with them.
-Choose someone who will provide the services with your loved one needs to be reliable, prompt, and honest.
+It is essential to observe how a provider behaves during the evaluation process to indicate how it will work with them.
+Choose someone who will provide the services with your loved one needs with reliablity, and promptness.

 8. Assessing the social activities, meals & amenities

 What activities, programs, special events, and other amenities are available to respite care residents on the same basis as for full-time residents?